george-willcox/Bridge-Conventions/bridge.md

 ### RKCB 1430

-- The most well known slam asking bid
+- Roman Key Card Blackwood, the most well known slam asking bid
 - Bid 4NT to ask partner for key cards; these are the Aces and the King of Trumps
   |Response|Meaning|
   |---|---|